Bangladesh Premier League: 2026 (12th edition)

+2027 (13th edition)

+The 2027 season followed uncertainty over the future of the Bangladesh Premier League (BPL) after the Bangladesh Cricket Board (BCB) and franchises called for major reforms.
+In August 2026, Rangpur Riders, Rajshahi Warriors and Dhaka Capitals supported restructuring the tournament and said they were willing to accept a one-year break if necessary.
+The reforms focused on financial sustainability, player payments, scheduling, franchise operations and a long-term five-year calendar.

 League organisation

 At a corporate level, the Bangladesh Premier League considers itself an association made up of and financed by its member teams.
-All income generated through television rights, licensing agreements, sponsorship, ticket sales and other means is earned and shared between the Bangladesh Cricket Board and the participating franchises.
+All income generated through television rights, licensing agreements, sponsorship, ticket sales, and other means is earned and shared between the Bangladesh Cricket Board and the participating franchises.
 The league is controlled by a Governing Council (GC).
 As the parent organisation, the Bangladesh Cricket Board appoints the GC's members.

-As of the 2018–19 season, the league consists of seven franchises.
-Each team plays every other team twice in the round-robin stage of the competition with the teams with the top 4 advancing to a series of play-off matches.
+As of the 2025–26 season, the league consists of six franchises.
+Each team plays every other team twice in the round-robin stage of the competition, with the teams with the top 4 advancing to a series of play-off matches.
 These lead to a championship match in which the league champion is decided.